apache/yunikorn-site/docs/design/cache_removal.md

 ## Goals
 The goal is to provide the same functionality before and after the change.
 - Unit tests before and after the merge must all pass.
-- Smoke tests defined in the core should all pass without major change.
+- Smoke tests defined in the core should all pass without major changes.
 - End-to-end tests that are part of the shim code must all pass without changes.

 :::info